Alabama Butterfly Atlas

 Egg: Whitish, flattened disc.
 Laid singly on host plant, often on buds.

-Chrysalis: Dark brown, pellet-shaped, and covered with short brownish orange hairs.
-It is the overwintering stage.
+Chrysalis: Dark brown; covered with short brownish orange hairs.
+Pellet shaped.
+The overwintering stage.

-The U.S. Fish and Wildlife Service is assessing the conservation status of the Frosted Elfin to determine whether or not the species warrants federal protection under the Endangered Species Act.
 Frosted Elfins are rare throughout their range.
 Populations have plummeted in the last 50 years.
 We know of only one record of Frosted Elfin within the state.
-That specimen was collected in Tuscaloosa County during the 1950s and is currently housed at the Alabama Museum of Natural History.
-In Florida, lupine-eating populations occur only miles from the state line.
-Diligent searches of appropriate habitat in Alabama will occur during 2019.
+That specimen was collected in Tuscaloosa County during the 1950s.

 Distribution and Abundance